 Myth: ESG portfolios underperform

-Gone are the days when ESG was considered a niche approach to portfolio management, restricted to tree-hugging, barefoot investors passionate enough about the impact of their investments that they would be willing to sacrifice strong returns.
+Gone are the days when ESG (environmental, social and governance) was considered a niche approach to portfolio management, restricted to ‘tree-hugging’ ethical investors passionate enough about the impact of their investments that they would be willing to sacrifice strong returns.

-ESG has opened up to the masses and as heart-warming as it would be to solely put this down to a moral and ethical shift in society, if the returns were not hitting the mark, we would not have seen the steady increase in ESG demand that has occurred in the last 15 years (see below graph).
+ESG investment strategies have opened up to the masses, and as heart-warming as it would be to solely put this down to a moral and ethical shift in society, if the returns were not hitting the mark, we would not have seen the steady increase in demand for ESG investment options that has occurred in the last 15 years (see below graph).

 It is a common misconception that ESG portfolios underperform.
 In 2019, investment research firm Morning Star surveyed the performance of 745 Europe-based sustainable funds and concluded that the majority of ESG strategies performed better than traditional funds over one, three, five and ten years.